 Galaxy High is an American science fiction animated series that premiered on September 13, 1986 on CBS and ran for 13 episodes until December 6, 1986.
 The series was created by movie director Chris Columbus and featured music and a theme song composed by Eagles member Don Felder.
 Despite its short run, the show has since become a cult favorite.

 A series of animated shorts celebrating the characters and stories of a galaxy far, far away, featuring a bright and colorful art style, exciting action, and insight into the saga's greatest themes!

 The Warlord: Battle for the Galaxy was a science fiction film which aired on January 27, 1998 on television.
 The film was written by screenwriter Caleb Carr, who wrote the novel The Alienist, and directed by Joe Dante.
 It was intended to be the pilot for a series called The Osiris Chronicles that never materialized.
 Similar concepts would later be used in Andromeda.

 The Angel Brigade, an elite branch of the Transbaal Empire military, are assigned to search for The Lost Technology, mysterious items from the past that hold unknown powers.
 Led by the soon-to-retire Colonel Volcott O' Huey, the Angel Brigade travel to different planets using their specially designed Emblem Frame ships to search for Lost Technology.
 Unfortunately, they often mess up somehow and end up getting into all kinds of awkward and troublesome situations.

-The story revolves around an unnamed third-year Kyoto University student who reminisces about his early campus life.
+An unnamed third-year Kyoto University student reminisces about his early campus life.
 He meets Ozu whose encouragement sets him on a mission of dubious morality.
 He contemplates his affection for a younger female student, Akashi, and makes promises to her, usually of and within a romantic subtext.
 The culmination of his dubious missions often conflict with his interest in her in some way.